 • Each team must have at least one member from the arts and one from a science discipline.

 • Each team member must have the endorsement of a faculty member (one arts/one science) who will be aware of the project and be available to advise the team during the grant period.
 We ask each faculty member to attend a critique session and the final presentation.

 • Each team must agree to a public presentation of his/her project in the spring of 2022.

-* This grant does not fund food or drink or receptions, travel for research, computer or other technical equipment that can be borrowed or rented from either institution, University of Chicago faculty and student honoraria, production of CDs, or conferences and symposia, or (with some exceptions) travel for research.
+* This grant does not fund food or drink or receptions, computer or other technical equipment that can be borrowed or rented from either institution, University of Chicago faculty and student honoraria, production of CDs, conferences and symposia, or (with some exceptions) travel for research.